mehulagg/gitlab/doc/development/multi_version_compatibility.md

 This is only an example.
 More complex migrations, especially when background migrations are needed may require more than one milestone.
 For details please refer to our [migration style guide](migration_style_guide.md).

+### Making changes to Backend APIs and Frontend clients

+When making a change to any backend API (internal, REST or GraphQL) we should make sure that the existing behaviour is supported in the same change.
+The same is true of any corresponding frontend changes.
+There will be a period of time where all permutations of old and new code are possible:

+1. New frontend code using new backend code
+2. New frontend code using old backend code
+3. Old frontend code using new backend code
+4. Old frontend code using old backend code

+2 & 3 are problematic.
+In particular, 3 could occur even in non multi-version deployments (if the user has an open browser tab or cached frontend client).

 ## Examples of previous incidents

 ### Some links to issues and MRs were broken